Medically reviewed by Drugs.com. Last updated on Sep 28, 2023.

-Cigarette smoking increases the risk of serious cardiovascular side effects from combination oral contraceptive use.
-This risk increases with age and the number of cigarettes smoked and is quite marked in women over 35 years of age.
-Use of combination oral contraceptives is contraindicated in women over the age of 35 who smoke
+Cigarette smoking increases the risk of serious cardiovascular events from combination oral contraceptive (COC) use.
+This risk increases with age, particularly in women over 35 years of age, and with the number of cigarettes smoked.
+For this reason, COCs are contraindicated in women who are over 35 years of age and smoke

 Uses for Previfem